Baker Act

-History, language, and definitions
+History

 The 1971 legislation was nicknamed the "Baker Act" after state representative Maxine Baker (D–Miami), who served from 1963 to 1972.
 She was strongly interested in mental health issues, served as chair of the House Committee on Mental Health, and sponsored the bill.
 Every state has a mental health statute, with many similar to the Baker Act, but also differences across states in short-term emergency commitment (the equivalent of an involuntary [Baker Act] examination in Florida), long-term involuntary commitment (the equivalent of involuntary inpatient placement in Florida), and involuntary outpatient commitment (the equivalent of involuntary outpatient services in Florida).
-Words and phrases are defined in the Baker Act as follows.

-Department: The use of the word "Department" in the Baker Act refers to the Florida Department of Children and Families (DCF).

-Mental illness: An "impairment of the mental or emotional processes that exercise conscious control of one’s actions or of the ability to perceive or understand reality, which impairment substantially interferes with the person’s ability to meet the ordinary demands of living.
-For the purposes of this part, the term does not include a developmental disability as defined in chapter 393, intoxication, or conditions manifested only by dementia, traumatic brain injury, antisocial behavior, or substance abuse.

-Treatment Facility: The term "treatment facility" in the Baker Act does not refer generically to any facility that provides treatment.
-Rather, it is defined as "a state-owned, state-operated, or state-supported hospital, center, or clinic designated by the department for extended treatment and hospitalization, beyond that provided for by a receiving facility, of persons who have a mental illness, including facilities of the United States Government, and any private facility designated by the department when rendering such services to a person pursuant to the provisions of this part.
-Patients treated in facilities of the United States Government shall be solely those whose care is the responsibility of the United States Department of Veterans Affairs.
-Some people colloquially refer to "treatment facilities" as defined in the Baker Act as "state hospitals," but the Baker Act does not use the term "state hospital."

 In June 2024, the Florida government amended the Baker Act to grant law enforcement officers the discretion to decline to detain individuals showing signs of serious mental illness, instead of requiring detention by default.
 Previously, the law mandated that police detain individuals exhibiting symptoms of serious mental illness if there was a threat of harm, regardless of other circumstances.
 The amendment now gives officers more flexibility to assess whether detention is necessary.
 The Baker Act had already granted judges and mental health professionals the discretion to decline involuntary commitment if they determined it was not warranted.
 The amendment specifies that the 72-hour examination period begins immediately upon entry into the receiving facility.